kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 **NOTE** The `labels` field has priority over `labelsTemplate`, i.e. labels specified in the `labels` field will override anything originating from `labelsTemplate`.

+### Taints

+*taints* is a list of taint entries and each entry can have `key`, `value` and `effect`, where the `value` is optional.
+Effect could be `NoSchedule`, `PreferNoSchedule` or `NoExecute`.
+To learn more about the meaning of these effects, check out k8s [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

+**NOTE** taints field is not available for the custom rules of nfd-worker and only for NodeFeatureRule objects.

 #### Vars